 Texas humidity and frequent storms create ideal conditions for hidden mold growth in homes across the state.
 LiveWell provides professional mold and moisture inspections to identify signs of suspected microbial growth, elevated moisture, and environmental conditions that promote mold colonization.
-When certified mold testing is needed, we connect you with independent, TDLR-licensed Mold Assessment Consultants who provide unbiased, certified analysis.
+Our TDLR-certified inspector performs certified mold testing in-house, providing unbiased laboratory analysis.

 A mold assessment is a thorough inspection of your home to identify visible signs of suspected mold growth, measure moisture levels in walls, floors, and ceilings, evaluate humidity and ventilation conditions, and determine whether environmental factors in your home are conducive to mold colonization.
 LiveWell's trained technicians use professional moisture meters, thermal imaging, and visual inspection techniques to evaluate your home's mold risk.
-It is important to understand that LiveWell does not perform certified mold testing directly.
-Instead, we partner with independent, TDLR-licensed Mold Assessment Consultants for certified sampling and laboratory analysis when warranted.
+LiveWell's founder is TDLR-certified and performs certified mold sampling and laboratory analysis in-house when warranted.

 In Texas, certified mold testing must be performed by individuals holding a Mold Assessment Consultant license issued by the Texas Department of Licensing and Regulation (TDLR).
-LiveWell partners exclusively with independent, TDLR-licensed professionals who have no financial relationship with remediation companies.
-This separation ensures completely unbiased results — our mold partners have no incentive to exaggerate findings or recommend unnecessary remediation work.
-When our initial inspection indicates potential mold concerns, we coordinate directly with our licensed partners to schedule certified testing at your convenience.
+LiveWell's founder is TDLR-licensed and has no financial relationship with remediation companies.
+This separation ensures completely unbiased results — we have no incentive to exaggerate findings or recommend unnecessary remediation work.
+When our inspection identifies mold concerns, our certified inspector collects samples and coordinates laboratory analysis at your convenience.

 Standard mold air sampling captures a snapshot of airborne spores at a single moment.
 While useful, this method can miss mold species that do not readily release spores into the air — including some of the most health-relevant species.
-Our TDLR-licensed partners offer advanced ERMI and HERTSMI-2 testing when deeper analysis is warranted.
+Our our TDLR-certified inspector offer advanced ERMI and HERTSMI-2 testing when deeper analysis is warranted.

 ERMI (Environmental Relative Moldiness Index) was developed by the U.S. EPA and uses qPCR (quantitative polymerase chain reaction) technology to identify 36 mold species from a single dust sample.
 Instead of relying on spore counts floating in the air, ERMI detects mold DNA that has accumulated in household dust over time, providing a more complete picture of your home's mold history.
 The result is a single numerical score comparing your home to a national reference database.
 An ERMI score below 2 is considered low; scores above 5 indicate elevated mold burden that may require attention.